FastEval/FastEval/README.md

 Use `python3 -m http.server` in the root of this repository.
 This will start a simple webserver for static files.
 The webserver usually runs on port `8000`, so you can go to http://127.0.0.1:8000/ and view the results.

+## Adding a new model

+If your model uses an unsupported prompt format, API client or is loaded in some other way than current models, you would need to add support for the model in the [`evaluation/models`](https://github.com/tju01/ilm-eval/tree/main/evaluation/models) folder and then register it in the `get_model_class()` function in [`evaluation/utils.py`](https://github.com/tju01/ilm-eval/blob/main/evaluation/utils.py).
+This is all that is needed to support a new model.

+If you have evaluated a model and want the results on the leaderboard, you can open a pull request with the results from `reports/` folder.

 ## Contact